cran-task-views/Cluster/Cluster.md

     final dendrogram: cophenetic correlation coefficient, space
     distortion ratio, agglomerative coefficient, chaining coefficient,
     and tree balance.
--   The package `r pkg("protoclust")` implements a form of hierarchical clustering that associates a prototypical element with each interior node of the dendrogram.
+-   Package `r pkg("protoclust")` implements a form of hierarchical clustering that associates a prototypical element with each interior node of the dendrogram.
 Using the package's `plot()` function, one can produce dendrograms that are prototype-labeled and are therefore easier to interpret.
--   `r pkg("pvclust")` is a package for assessing the uncertainty in hierarchical cluster analysis.
+-   Package `r pkg("pvclust")` assesses the uncertainty in hierarchical cluster analysis.
 It provides approximately unbiased p-values as well as bootstrap p-values.

 ### Partitioning Clustering: